NativeScript/nativescript-okhttp/README.md

 The `getImage()` method returns an image as a stream from a remote URL.

-In this example, we will download an image from umgur (http://i.imgur.com/sXG9IHW.jpg) and we will share it ot Facebook using a social share plugin (https://github.com/tjvantoll/nativescript-social-share).
+In this example, we will download an image from umgur (http://i.imgur.com/sXG9IHW.jpg) and we will share it ot Facebook using a social share plugin by @tjvantoll (https://github.com/tjvantoll/nativescript-social-share).

 ![](http://content.screencast.com/users/kiril/folders/Jing/media/829344ad-7cb3-4e2a-8741-571d8c7a8fdc/2015-10-19_1516.png)